mattrussell2/15-docker/README.md

 # Installing the Docker Container
 ## Download the Build Scripts
-Open a terminal in VSCode, and navigate to where you would like to make a cs-15 folder for your course work this semester.
+Open a terminal in VSCode, and navigate to where you would like to make a `cs-15` folder for your coursework this semester.
 Then, run the following command in the integrated terminal:

 ```
 git clone https://www.github.com/mattrussell2/15-docker.git cs-15
 ````

-This will clone the repository (download all of the files required to build the container).
+This will clone the repository (download all of the files required to build the container), and put everything into a folder named `cs-15`.
 Now, in your terminal, run:
 ```
 cd cs-15/.devcontainer # (NOTE: it's .devcontainer, not devcontainer)
 chmod +x prep_install